sonic-net/SONiC/doc/pic/bgp_pic_edge.md

 The above draft offers two primary enhancements:

 - It prevents BGP load balancing updates from being triggered by IGP load balancing updates.
-This is essentially the recursive VPN route support.
+This is essentially the recursive VPN route support, a.k.a PIC core case.
 This issue, which is discussed in the SONiC Routing Working Group (https://lists.sonicfoundation.dev/g/sonic-wg-routing/files/SRv6%20use%20case%20-%20Routing%20WG.pptx), can be effectively resolved.
 The recursive routes support would be detailed in a separate HLD.

 <figure align=center>
     <img src="images/srv6_igp2bgp.jpg" >
     <figcaption>Figure 1.
 Alibaba issue Underlay routes flap affecting Overlay SRv6 routes <figcaption>
 </figure>

 -  We aim to achieve fast convergence in the event of a hardware forwarding failure related to a remote BGP PE becoming unreachable.
 Convergence in the slow path forwarding mode is not a priority.
-This is the main benefit for BGP PIC which would be addressed in this HLD.
+This is the main benefit for BGP PIC edge case which would be addressed in this HLD.

+For detail information about PIC core and PIC edge could be found at SONiC PIC architecture document, https://github.com/sonic-net/SONiC/blob/master/doc/pic/bgp_pic_arch_doc.md

-### BGP PIC at high level
+### BGP PIC Edge at high level
 <figure align=center>
     <img src="images/pic.png" >
     <figcaption>Figure 2.
 BGP PIC for improving remote BGP PE down event handling <figcaption>